HackathonHackers/code-of-conduct/README.md

 * `/ama $AMAer` — Our way of hosting Ask Me Anything's.
 Only the person doing the AMA will be able post on that thread.
 A separate thread will exist for questions, keeping the AMA answers tidy.

 These commands are implemented through [Hackbot](http://hh.gd/hackbot), an extensible Facebook Group automoderator.
 We are looking to expand on these in the future.

-## Rules and Guidelines

-Hackers are diverse and complex, with many different interests and passions.
-These rules are in place so that everyone can feel comfortable participating in HH.
-If you think they need editing or don't cover something important, please send a pull request to start the discussion.

-While the rest of this section will go into detail about what is and isn't acceptable, our guiding principle can be summarized in one 90's-era sentence: *"Be excellent to each other."*

-* TODO: Fill in the rest of the rules from the etiquette document.

 ## FAQs